Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 <ShowVerses sura="93" ayahs={[1,2]}>

-God most High swears by the time of mid-morning which happens after the sun has risen and by the night when its darkness has increased and everything has been covered by it. *Ibn Kathir* said:
+God most High takes an oath by the time of mid-morning which happens after the sun has risen and by the night when its darkness has increased and everything has been covered by it. *Ibn Kathir* said:

-> This oath of God most High by the mid-morning is related to what makes it shine, and by the night when everything calms down with the darkness and it points to the power of God most High.
+> This oath of God most High by the mid-morning is related to what makes it shine, and by the night when everything calms down with darkness and it points to the power of God most High.

 </ShowVerses>